Dynamic Order Fulfillment in Last-Mile Drone Delivery under Demand Uncertainty: Literature Review

-The continuous growth of last-mile delivery is accompanied by various business innovations with and testing of autonomous delivery means to facilitate direct-to-customer deliveries \citep{straits2023global}.
-Among these solutions, there are three main forms of ADVs covered: drones or unmanned aerial vehicles, sidewalk autonomous delivery robots, and road autonomous delivery robots \citep{figliozzi2020carbon}.
+The continuous growth of last-mile delivery has been accompanied by various business innovations, including the testing of autonomous delivery means to enhance direct-to-customer services \citep{straits2023global}.
+Among these solutions, there are three main forms of autonomous delivery vehicles (ADVs) covered: drones or UAVs, sidewalk autonomous delivery robots, and road autonomous delivery robots \citep{figliozzi2020carbon}.
 The use of these ADVs has been proof-concepted to benefit the last-mile delivery industry in different aspects of operations \citep{alverhed2024autonomous}, ranging from lower costs \citep{hoffmann2018regulatory, boysen2018scheduling, heimfarth2022mixed}, higher efficiency \citep{jennings2019study}, and reduced carbon footprint \citep{figliozzi2020carbon}.